lyuboraykov/blog/_posts/2014-06-19-the-big-bash.markdown

 I'm aware of the **small tools** philosophy and it is genious, but is it confusing and intimidating for a newcomer.
 It sure is flexible, but intuition has no place in the code of a Bash developer.
-Sure it's not meant for big projects, but why shouldn't it be.
+You'll say that it's not meant for big projects, but why shouldn't it be, it has so many capabilities.

 Or as a friend of mine once said: